Montgomery County Court Records

 County Clerk Court Records Inquiry

-The County Clerk Court Records Inquiry portal provides access to criminal misdemeanor, civil, and probate case records maintained by the County Clerk.
-Searches can be conducted using a party’s name, case number, or other identifying details.
+The County Clerk Court Records Inquiry portal covers criminal misdemeanor, civil, and probate case records maintained by the County Clerk.
+Search by party name, case number, or other identifying details.

-Both portals are free to use and do not require account creation for basic searches.
+Both portals are free to use and don't require you to create an account for basic searches.

 In-Person Access